Find out more about our complete spectra of analysis services to different food.

-It is therefore important to us to preserve this diverse natural product in its complex composition and to ensure its high quality features.
+Therefore, it is important to us to preserve this diverse natural product in its complex composition and to ensure its high quality characteristics.

 Varietal honeys are classed as a special feature due to their characteristic properties.
 In these honeys, the nectar / honeydew originates mainly from one forage source.
 The determination of a variety poses special requirements for the analysis due to its uniqueness.
 Pollen analyses, electrical conductivity and sensory characteristics are essential parameters for the characterization of traditional honey.
 Typical varieties are rapeseed honey, acacia honey, sunflower honey, fruit blossom honey, as well as forest honey, fir honey and pine honey.